Safety & Emissions Calculator

 Protection Distance (NOHD) Calculation

-1. Laser Power: Higher power increases NOHD exponentially
+1. Laser Power: Higher delivered power normally increases the calculated distance.

 3. Beam Divergence: Affects how quickly hazard decreases with distance

-5. Environmental Factors: Reflective surfaces can extend hazard zones
+5. Environmental Factors: Reflective surfaces, access paths, and service modes can extend hazard zones.

 NOHD: Nominal Ocular Hazard Distance